Smothered Steak Recipe

-Onion Gravy Smothered Steak is a traditional Southern favorite – and for good reason!
+Onion Gravy Smothered Steak is a traditional Southern favorite—and for good reason!
 The steaks are seared to perfection and then topped with a creamy onion gravy.
-An inexpensive dinner idea that will satisfy your whole family!
+This inexpensive dinner idea will satisfy the entire family!

 What is Smothered Steak?